 Marshfield Area United Way focuses on supportive communities, effective schools, and strong families.
 Tackling the education challenge requires reframing education on a cradle-to-career continuum.

-In 2021, United Way invested in over nine education programs, including community-wide initiatives in the Marshfield Area.
+In 2022, United Way invested in nine education programs, including community-wide initiatives in the Marshfield Area.

 Our Goal in Education